All my code was written by AI — how do I trust it?

 With Securie

-Securie is purpose-built for AI-built apps.
-It reviews every AI-generated commit the way a senior security engineer would, finds the 3-5 real bugs, and opens fixes as pull-request comments.
+Securie is built for fast-moving production codebases, including AI-assisted apps.
+Once your repo is enabled, it reviews every AI-generated or human-written commit the way a senior security engineer would, focuses on real exploitable bugs, and opens fixes as pull-request comments.

 Exactly what to do right now